Are you puzzled about what to wear in the snow? Ladies usually feel colder than men, and there are body parts that collect such discomfort fast.

 What Shoes to Wear in Snow?

-Best solution for a chalet case are the après ski boots or a pair of waterproof winter boots.
+The best solution for a chalet case is the après ski boots or a pair of waterproof winter boots.

 Such boots allow you to walk easier on cold/iced terrains and will keep your feet warm (along with proper socks).

 You can choose ones with that extra fur on top for an upgraded stylish look.

 - Extra warm boots: UGG Adirondack III Boots